Ford Taurus (third generation): Ford Taurus SHO

-Export Models
+Export models

 In addition to being sold in the North American market, third-generation models were exported to many other countries, in left and right-hand drive configurations.
 However, this action proved unsuccessful.
 Export models wore Mercury Sable headlamps and a unique front bumper cover to conform to these countries' regulations regarding automotive lighting.
 Right-hand-drive versions used a hand-operated parking brake in the center console instead of a foot-operated parking brake as in North America.
-Australians tended to stay away from the Taurus, due to their high price; a well-equipped, larger-engined, rear-wheel drive Ford Fairmont cost around the same amount.
+The Taurus was poorly received in Australia due to its high price; a well-equipped, larger-engined, rear-wheel drive Ford Fairmont cost around the same amount.
 Australian buyers could only opt for a single-spec sedan, known as the Taurus Ghia.
 However, in New Zealand the Taurus was reasonably popular.
 While Australia only saw the sedan model, both the sedan and station wagon models were available in New Zealand.

 Launched while Japan was in a recession following the 1991 collapse of the Japanese asset price bubble, this generation Taurus was exported to Japan in limited numbers, and sold at Japanese auto dealerships called Autorama (a joint venture with Mazda), where the sedan and wagon versions with right-hand driving positions were available until 1997.
 To Japanese buyers, it was regarded as a luxury vehicle as the exterior dimensions and engine displacement exceeded Japanese Government compact car regulations, and buyers in Japan were liable for additional taxes.
 The engine displacement also put operating costs for Japanese owners in a higher annual road tax obligation.